Thichman/Thichman/README.md

 ### Hello, I am a programmer with current projects in java, C and Python.
-### ⚡ I am currently job searching and are open to opportunities!
+### ⚡ I am currently seeking professional opportunities to apply my skills!
 ###  📫 How to reach me: tysonhichman@gmail.com
 ### Connect with me:
 <p>